VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 --------------

-where the *[index]* is the line number, *<receptor>* defines the receptor type, e.g. ge and gi, *<presynaptic group index>* and *<postsynaptic group index>* defines the index of the presynaptic and postsynaptic group respectively.
-These indices could be determined using the *indexing tag* in the neuron groups target lines.
+where the *<receptor>* defines the receptor type, i.e. ge for excitatory and gi for inhibitory connections, *<presynaptic group index>* and *<postsynaptic group index>* defines the index of the presynaptic and postsynaptic group respectively.
+These indices should be determined using the *indexing tag* in the NeuronGroup()s lines.
 The next field defines the type of the synapse.
-Currently there are two types of synapses implemented: Fixed and STDP.
-The following example defines a excitatory STDP synaptic connection between neuron groups with indices of 2 and 4, in which the *ge* is the receptor:
+Currently there are two types of Synapses() implemented: Fixed and STDP.
+The following example defines a excitatory STDP synaptic connection between NeuronGroup()s with indices of 2 and 4, in which the *ge* is the receptor:

 ::